-Ben is the Village Attorney for the Village of Kenilworth and Deputy Village Attorney for the Village of Deerfield.
+Ben is the Village Attorney for the Village of La Grange, and Deputy Village Attorney for the Village of Deerfield.
 He also provides general counsel services to the cities of Highland Park and Des Plaines, and the villages of Lake Bluff, Winnetka, Lincolnwood, Northbrook and Glencoe.
 He also provides special outside counsel services to the City of Chicago and the Teachers’ Retirement System of Illinois.

 Ben has significant experience representing private sector clients, ranging from Fortune 500 companies to small and mid-sized business on zoning matters and compliance with State and local regulations.
 He has assisted private sector clients in both the City of Chicago and the suburbs secure zoning, TIF financing, and other land use approvals.
 He also has substantial experience assisting companies to comply with regulations across the country related to the sharing economy, such as short-term rental laws.

 Ben is an experienced litigator in real estate and local government related litigation, including annexation, eminent domain, property ownership, and property maintenance disputes.

 Chambers USA 2021 placed Ben in Band 3 in Illinois, and included the following observation:

 Ben “is excellent with agreements, contracts and handling complex Freedom of Information requests.
 He is responsive, always available and has a keen understanding of the law in this area.”